Open MRI vs Closed MRI: What’s the Difference and Why It Matters

 Open MRI for Brain and Spine Imaging

-Open MRI systems can successfully image the brain, spine, and joints, though they may not capture subtle lesions or microvascular structures as precisely as a closed MRI.
+Open MRI systems can successfully image the brain, spine, and joints, though they may not capture subtle lesions or microvascular structures as precisely as closed MRI systems.

 For high-detail neuro or vascular studies, 3 T closed MRI scanners remain the gold standard.